Jayvon Graves

-Jayvon Donnell Graves (born December 29, 1998) is an American professional basketball player for Limoges CSP of the LNB Pro A. He played college basketball for the Buffalo Bulls.
+Jayvon Donnell Graves (born December 29, 1998) is an American professional basketball player for Legia Warsaw of the Polish Basketball League (PLK) and Basketball Champions League (BCL).
+He played college basketball for the Buffalo Bulls.

 High school career

-Graves was born in Malvern, Ohio but grew up in Malvern, Ohio.
+Graves was born in Canton, Ohio but grew up in Malvern, Ohio.
 He began playing basketball at the age of six and was also a star player in baseball and football.
 He attended St. Vincent–St. Mary High School where he was coached by Dru Joyce II.
 As a senior, he helped St. Vincent-St. Mary to its first state title since 2011 and 25–5 record.
 He scored 22 points and grabbed 10 rebounds in the title game.
 Graves averaged 21.5 points, 4.9 rebounds, and 2.5 assists per game.
 He shared All-Ohio Player of the Year honors in Division II with Trotwood High School's Torrey Patton, and Graves was named cleveland.com Boys Basketball Player of the Year.
 In AAU play, he competed for the King James Shooting Stars.
 Graves was a three-star recruit with offers from 13 schools, including MAC schools Toledo and Kent State, but signed with Buffalo.
 He said he was drawn to the Bulls because of "the style of play, the atmosphere, closeness to home and the coaching staff," particularly Nate Oats.